PioApocalypse/AMORE/README.md

 - [x] <strike>Possibly "delete sample" feature</strike> Terrible idea.

 ### Phase 4 - Position viewer and handler
-- [ ] Post new sample to any position, linking sample to position
+- [x] Post new sample to any position, linking sample to position
-- [ ] Move sample from one position to the other
+- [x] Move sample from one position to the other
 - [ ] Make sure position is not shared among different samples
+    * Don't even show position in create_sample form if already occupied (except for "*LOST", "out-of-chamber", etc.)
+- [ ] Visualize list of positions

 ### Phase 5 - Error handling, data validation, sanification
 - [ ] Sanification of inputs provided - avoid code/SQL injections